Victoria (2015 film): Plot

 While Victoria is driving to the bank, Blinker has a panic attack, but the others eventually calm him down.
 Feeling guilty about involving Victoria and causing his friend's panic attack, Boxer says he will rob the bank alone, but the others, including Victoria, tell him that they will still help.
-The robbery itself goes smoothly, even though Victoria stalls the car in front of the bank while the others are inside.
-After leaving the car in a back alley, the four, euphoric after the success of the robbery and still under the influence of the drugs, return to the club to celebrate.
+The robbery itself goes smoothly, even though the hot-wired ignition wiring fails and the car stalls in front of the bank while the others are inside.
+After getting the vehicle re-started and leaving it in a back alley, the four, euphoric after the success of the robbery and still under the influence of the drugs, return to the club to celebrate.
 While Sonne and Victoria are kissing, Blinker and Boxer in their excitement strip naked on the dance floor, leading to all four being thrown out of the club.
 Outside, they remember that they have left the unconscious Fuß back in the car.
 When they return to the back alley, they see that the police have already found the car.
 Panicking, they leave the scene but are noticed by plainclothes police officers.
 Boxer, Blinker and Sonne draw their guns and all four run away.
 A shootout ensues during which Blinker is hit and left behind by the other three.
 Boxer implores Sonne and Victoria to take the money and flee while he confronts the police.
 Sonne and Victoria flee to find safety and Boxer is shot at by police.

 Sonne and Victoria manage to enter an apartment building unseen, and take a young couple hostage in one of the apartments.
 When they notice that the couple has a baby, they change clothes, take the baby with them and leave the apartment, under the desperate cries of the mother.
 When encountered by the police, they manage to give the impression that they are a young family and are allowed to leave the building.